-The effect of wavenumber on these flows is investigated in Figure 4.
+The effect of wavenumber on these flows is investigated in Figures 4.
 Here, the same two sets of wavenumbers $K = \Gamma = 10$ and $K = \Gamma = 50$ as in Figure 2 have been used, with the same Reynolds number Re = 4000.
-However, in Figure 4 the Reiner-Rivlin equation (2.4) is involved, with second viscosity parameter F = 400.
-Both these flows are now unstable, since both of them clearly have eigenvalues with $Im\{\Omega\} > 0$.
-Furthermore, the imaginary parts of these eigenvalues actually increase as K and Γ are increased; thus these solutions become more unstable as the wavenumber is made larger.
-This is precisely the opposite effect to that encountered with the pure Navier-Stokes equation, as illustrated in Figure 2.
+However, in Figure 4 the Reiner-Rivlin equation (4) is involved, with second viscosity parameter F = 400.
+Both these flows are now unstable, since both of them clearly have eigenvalues with $\text{Im}\{\Omega\} > 0$.
+Furthermore, the imaginary parts of these eigenvalues actually increase as K and Γ are increased; thus these solutions become more unstable as wavenumber is made larger.
+This is precisely the opposite effect to that encountered with the pure Navier-Stokes equation, as illustrated in Figures 2.

-6. Discussion and conclusions
+6 Discussion and Conclusions

-This paper takes a slightly unconventional, philosophical approach to the question of turbulence, since it advances the hypothesis that turbulent behaviour might be a manifestation of non-Newtonian material nonlinearity in the fluid.
+This paper takes a slightly unconventional, philosophical approach to the question of turbulence, since it advances the hypothesis that turbulent behaviour might be a manifestation of non-Newtonian material non-linearity in the fluid.
 The consequences of this hypothesis for classical-type transition-flow stability analyses have been investigated.
-It has been found here that a general nonlinear relation between the stress tensor and the strain-rate tensor can indeed cause simple viscometric-type flows to become unstable at lower Reynolds numbers than suggested by pure Navier-Stokes theory, and this is in accordance with calculations [37] in the rheological literature.
-Furthermore, such a nonlinear relationship between stress and strain rate may cause higher wavenumber disturbances to become more unstable, in direct contrast to the results from Navier-Stokes theory.
-The simplest nonlinear relation between stress and strain rate is assumed here, and is purely algebraic, so that time derivatives of the rate of strain tensor (as in [25]) are not considered.
+It has been found here that a general non-linear relation between the stress tensor and the strain rate tensor can indeed cause simple viscometric-type flows to become unstable at lower Reynolds numbers than suggested by pure Navier-Stokes theory, and this is in accordance with calculations [37] in the rheological literature.
+Furthermore, such a non-linear relationship between stress and strain rate may cause higher wavenumber disturbances to become more unstable, in direct contrast to the results from Navier-Stokes theory.
+The simplest non-linear relation between stress and strain rate is assumed here, and is purely algebraic, so that time derivatives of the rate of strain tensor (as in [25]) are not considered.